Allstate vs. Progressive: Which one is the cheapest?

 Allstate vs. Progressive: Rates in your state

-Insurance rates vary from state to state.
-Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
-The table below shows where you'll find the cheapest rates for Allstate and Progressive.
-Remember, always shop around for multiple quotes as prices will ultimately be determined by your personal situation and driving record in addition to your location.
+Insurance rates change from state to state.
+Companies look at data from your ZIP code such as weather, crime, and traffic to figure out the risk.
+The table below shows where you'll find the lowest rates for Allstate and Progressive.
+Always compare multiple quotes, since your location, driving record, and personal details will affect your final price.

 StateAllstateProgressive